ChefYeshpal/ChefYeshpal.github.io/blog/multiplication_verification/multiplication_verification.md

 - In the 2nd line
   - Add the digits of 1 and 2, which gives us 3
   - 1 + 2 = 3
-  - This is also a one digit number, so let is be as it is.
+  - This is also a one digit number, so let it be as it is.
 - Then, we'll multiply the 7 and 3 we have
   - 7 x 3 = 21
-  - Let's add this too, making it 3
+  - Let's add this again to make it a one digit number, making it 3
   - 2 + 1 = 3
   - No need for further addition, as it's a single digit number.
 - In the 5th line
   - Add the digits 6, 2 and 4, which gives us 12
+    - 6 + 2 + 4 = 12
-  - then, as 12 is a **two digit** number rather than one digit, we shall add it's numbers as well until it is also a one digit number
+  - Then, as 12 is a **two digit** number rather than one digit, we shall add it's numbers as well until it is also a one digit number
   - 1 + 2 = 3
   - 3 is a one digit number, so leave it be.